Precision Painting Quantity Takeoff

 - ✓ Wallcoverings: Vinyl-coated paper, fabric-backed vinyl, FRP (Fiberglass Reinforced Plastic), and acoustical panels.

-- ✓ Preparation: Power washing, scraping, caulking, masking, and surface profiling (SSPC standards).
+- ✓ Preparation: Power washing, scraping, caulking, masking, and surface profiling under The Society for Protective Coatings (SSPC) guidelines.

 Trade-Specific Estimating Challenges

-1. Exposed Ceilings: Spraying dryfall on an exposed corrugated metal deck with open web steel joists requires a surface area multiplier (usually 1.5x to 2.5x the floor area) because of the undulating flutes and structural shapes.
+1. Exposed Ceilings: Spraying dryfall on an exposed corrugated metal deck with open web steel joists requires a surface area multiplier (often 1.5x to 2.5x the floor area) to account for undulating flutes and structural steel shapes. *Multipliers are illustrative; actual yields depend on joist density and deck profile.

 Estimator's Playbook